Table of Contents

-Your campaign concept isn’t newsworthy.
+Your digital PR campaign concept isn’t newsworthy.

 While newsworthiness is more subjective than other metrics, it is important to consider whether your concept, insights, or campaign will actually grab people’s attention.
 A concept that’s newsworthy will have a hook that helps journalists and media targets understand the relevance of the pitch to their audience, which will encourage them to report on your campaign.

 Media relations and digital PR agencies can help create stories that are going to inform, interest, or affect an audience using the idea of newsworthiness to guide their news-sense.

 - Relevancy of the concept to the target audience

 - Significance of the story to a wide audience (think national story, versus a local story)